tkirk70/MechaCar_Statistical_Analysis/README.md

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-Only two of the five factors contribute significantly in determining mpg.
+- Only two of the five factors contribute significantly in determining mpg - vehicle_length and ground_clearance.

 ![](/img/deliverable1a.PNG)

 A better use of the AWD column would be to use it as another category to investigate.
 ![](/img/Length_v_MPG_by_AWD.png)

-With regression linear
+With linear regression line.
 ![](/img/length_v_mpg.png)

 ## Summary Statistics on Suspension Coils, and write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question: